cyberdong/bch_encoder_decoder/README.md

 # bch_encoder_decoder
-This is a BCH encoder/decode based on the code from Micron.
+This is a BCH encoder/decoder for NAND flash based on the code from Micron.